-Insulation is a key factor in an energy-efficient home.
-If you are hoping to save on energy costs or, even better, are striving to have a net-zero home, it’s worth taking some time to think about insulation.
+Insulation is a crucial factor in an energy-efficient home.
+So if you are hoping to save on energy costs or, even better, are striving to have a net-zero home, it’s worth taking some time to think about insulation.

 We all know we need to insulate exterior walls and attics.
-But while insulating interior walls aren’t necessary in most cases, they can help with soundproofing, energy efficiency and heat transfer between rooms, and moisture control.
+But while insulating interior walls isn’t necessary in most cases, it can help with soundproofing, energy efficiency and heat transfer between rooms, and moisture control.
 Be sure to check local building codes to be sure!

 To explore the details of each benefit, we’ve expanded on them below.
 We’ve even found some natural insulation options for your eco-friendly green home!